Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Triplex Plunger Pump (Positive Displacement)

-A triplex plunger pump is a positive displacement machine.
 Each plunger physically displaces a fixed volume per stroke.
 Pressure rises to whatever the system resistance requires (within mechanical limits), which is why these pumps feel “strong” in high-pressure duties.
 Flow is mostly determined by speed and plunger size—not by discharge pressure—until you hit slip limits or protection devices (relief, unloader, bypass).

 Multistage Centrifugal Pump